Worried About a Stock Market Crash? Prepare for the Bear Without Fear

 Expert market analysts, whose entire educations and careers have been spent in this field, can’t predict how the market will move.
 Some tough love here: if they can’t predict market movements, you definitely can’t.

 With that being said, market crashes can be a great time to buy.
 When everyone else pulls out, consider starting an expansion cycle.

 But expansion and consolidation cycles are more about the rhythms of your personal finances and what’s happening in your life than they are about market conditions.
 When you start feeling overextended, it’s a good time to pull back and consolidate.

 Related: The Irrefutable Advantage Real Estate Investors Have Over Stock Investors

-If you have a major life change, such as a new job, marriage, or having children, consider pausing to consolidate.
+If you have a major life change, such as beginning a new job, getting married, or having children, consider pausing to consolidate.
 Review your investments.
 Sell any assets you’re not enthusiastic about.
 Pay down debts.
 Beef up your cash reserves.

 Rentals as a Hedge Against Stock Market Crashes